for Veterans and the Public

 Alternative Therapies: Overview

-Many people use alternative (sometimes known as complementary) health treatments to go along with the medical care they get from their doctor.
+Many people use alternative (sometimes known as complementary) health treatments in addition to the medical care they get from their provider.

-They are called "complementary" therapies because usually they are used alongside the more standard medical care you receive (such as your VA doctor visits and the anti-HIV drugs you might be taking).
+They are called "complementary" therapies because usually they are used alongside the more standard medical care you receive (such as your VA provider visits and the anti-HIV drugs you might be taking).

 Some common complementary therapies include:

 - Physical (body) therapies, such as yoga, massage, and acupuncture